Super-brawl-team/epsilon/poincare/doc/layout.md

 ### Empty layouts

-An empty Rack displays itself as a yellow square, unless the cursor is pointing to it.
+An empty rack displays itself as a yellow square, unless the cursor is pointing to it.

 Grids (matrices and piecewise layouts) always possess an additional row and column filled with empty racks called placeholders.
 They are displayed as gray squares, if the cursor is in the grid or one of its descendants.